hjellinek/ctk-core/docs/README.md

 ### Use Cases
-This effort has two primary use cases:
+The CTK has two primary use cases:

 - helping a server developer **track against the standard APIs**: for this, we build an executable file (a java 'jar') and a 'tests' jar file, and package them in a single ZIP distribution; the executable jar is controlled either from a command line or from properties files or